 The College of New Jersey Department of Music offers a superior experience for undergraduates who enter the programs in Music Education, Performance, or Bachelor of Arts.
-Majors in the areas of voice, strings, brass, woodwinds, percussion, piano and accordion will be considered.
+Majors in the areas of voice, strings, brass, woodwinds, percussion, and piano will be considered.
+Non-traditional instruments may be considered on a case-by-case basis.
 Admission to the Department of Music is competitive.

 Questions regarding your application and/or audition may be directed to: email@example.com